-No!
-Additional yard waste can overload the natural forest ecosystem system.
-Large piles of yard waste are too big and wet to decompose quickly and attract pests and rodents.
+Yes, but yard waste can overload a forest's natural biological processes.
+Large piles of yard waste, especially of grass clippings, are too wet and compacted to decompose quickly, creating rotting odours and attracting rodent pests.

 How you can help!